-If a member is dissatisfied with Sunshine Health for any reason, other than an action, (as noted above) the member or their authorized representative may file a grievance.
+If a member is dissatisfied with Sunshine Health for any reason, other than an action, (as noted above) the member may file a grievance.
 This may be done orally by calling Member Services 1-866-796-0530, or in writing.
+If the member chooses to notify us by phone, they will also need to put their grievance in writing within ten (10) calendar days and they must sign it.
+We can help them with this.
+As a member's physician, you can file a grievance on behalf of your member if the member gives you written approval to do this.
 The member cannot be disenrolled or penalized in any way if they file a grievance.

-Sunshine Health will send the member a letter acknowledging their grievance and will provide a resolution within 90 calendar days of receiving the grievance.
+Sunshine Health will send the member a letter acknowledging their grievance, unless they have requested an "expedited" appeal.
+Sunshine Health must resolve the member grievance within 90 calendar days from receipt.

-The member may file a grievance at any time.
-The member or the member's authorized representative may request an extension if necessary and if this is in the member's best interest.
+The member may file a grievance any time up to one (1) year following the date of the incident.
+The member or the member's healthcare provider may request an extension if necessary and if this is in their best interest.
 An extension can be made for up to fourteen (14) days.
-The Grievance and Appeals department is available to assist the member Monday through Friday, 8:00 a.m. to 5:00 p.m.
-The Member Services hours are extended from 8:00 a.m. - 8:00 p.m.
+We are available to assist the member Monday through Friday, 8:00 a.m. to 5:00 p.m.
+Effective as of 3/1/14 our Member Services hours will be extended from 8:00 a.m. - 8:00 p.m.
 EST.